null8626/python-weather/README.md

     weather = await client.get('New York')

     # returns the current day's forecast temperature (int)
-    print(weather.current.temperature)
+    print(weather.temperature)

     # get the weather forecast for a few days
-    for forecast in weather.forecasts:
+    for daily in weather.daily_forecasts:
-      print(forecast)
+      print(daily)

       # hourly forecasts
-      for hourly in forecast.hourly:
+      for hourly in daily.hourly_forecasts:
         print(f' --> {hourly!r}')

 if __name__ == '__main__':